coollabsio/coolify/CONTRIBUTING.md

      - Windows: Not available yet

 3. Clone the Coolify Repository to your local machine
-   - Use `git clone` in the commandline
+   - Use `git clone` in the command line
    - Use GitHub Desktop (recommended):
-     - Download and install from [https://desktop.github.com/download/](https://desktop.github.com/download/)
+     - Download and install from [https://desktop.github.com/](https://desktop.github.com/)

-4. Open the cloned Coolify Repository in your choosen code editor.
+4. Open the cloned Coolify Repository in your chosen code editor.

+---

-### 4) Set up Environment Variables
+### 4. Set up Environment Variables

 1. Copy the `.env.development.example` file to your `.env` file.